Post

 • An internet connection to download packages and dependencies.

-We will create a Proxmox LXC container to host Nextcloud AIO.
+We will create a Proxmox LXC container to host Nextcloud.

 1. Log in to Proxmox Web Interface: Open your Proxmox Web Interface (https://<your-proxmox-ip>:8006).